 While being on a busy road can be great for commercial properties, the opposite is often true for single-family homes.
 Being on a busy street will typically decrease the property’s value.
 Other things like being a corner lot, larger than average lot, or the proximity to necessary amenities all play a factor in how much the property is worth.

 The quality of the soil can impact a property’s value as can the amount of foliage that will need to be removed for development.
 If the property is covered with bushes and trees the costs can be expensive to clean and will be reflected in the value of the property.

-A good way to determine the value of your land in Wilmington is to take a look at the most recent comparable sales.
+A good way to determine the value of your land in Eastern is to take a look at the most recent comparable sales.
 The pieces of land you are comparing yours too should be as similar as possible.
 For example, you can’t compare a lot along a creek with one surrounded by others lots just a few blocks over.
 You’ll want to focus on the most recent sales.

 If there are big plans for your area, make sure to make this known when appealing to potential buyers.
 Investors will swarm at the chance to purchase a property in an up and coming area, where land values are likely to rise.

 If you decide to sell the land yourself or work with an agent, it’s important that you highlight the potential of the land.
 You can go so far as to create schematics of what could be developed on the land.
 Give potential buyers a vision so they see more than just a piece of dirt.
 Show them the highest and best use for the property.
 Let them know what’s possible as far as development and from a financial standpoint.
 Familiarize yourself with development costs so you can help answer your potential buyer’s questions about the lot.